stnwanekezie/mongoDBplayground/README.md

    ```bash
    mongosh
    ```
-   This should start the MongoDB shell where you can access your databases.
+   This should start the MongoDB shell which allows you access your databases.

 ### 4. Python Setup